-Jet Propulsion Laboratory
+Peek Inside the Jet Propulsion Laboratory

 The Jet Propulsion Laboratory is the branch of NASA responsible for creating and monitoring all the unmanned robots, satellites and other research vessels that get sent into outer space.
-Public tours are offered Wednesdays by reservation and for groups by special arrangement.Continue to 7 of 18 below.
+Public tours are offered Wednesdays by reservation and for groups by special arrangement.

-One Colorado and Old Pasadena
+Shop at One Colorado and Old Pasadena

-One Colorado is a shopping area in the heart of Old Pasadena with an array of big-name and boutique shops and restaurants housed in 17 historic buildings.
-Old Pasadena was founded in the late 1800s and is filled with old brick buildings that are now trendy restaurants, bars and shops.Continue to 8 of 18 below.
+One Colorado is a shopping area in the heart of Old Pasadena with an array of big-name and boutique stores and restaurants housed in 17 historic buildings.
+Old Pasadena was founded in the late 1800s and is filled with old brick buildings that are now trendy restaurants, bars, and shops.

-Pasadena City Hall
+Learn the History of Pasadena City Hall

 Pasadena City Hall, at the center of the Pasadena Civic Center, is an example of the 1920s "City Beautiful" style, which in this case include Italian Renaissance and Spanish Colonial influences.
 Opened in 1927, the building had a major overhaul for earthquake retrofitting from 2004 to 2007.

-City Hall is a popular backdrop for photos, from weddings to quinceaneras.
-You can explore the courtyard with its baroque fountain, walk the collonades, and climb the corner stair towers even when City Hall is closed.
-You can't climb all the way up into the 256-foot dome, but you can get some nice photos of it from the corner towers.Continue to 9 of 18 below.
+City Hall is a popular backdrop for photos, from weddings to quinceañeras.
+You can explore the courtyard with its baroque fountain, walk the colonnades, and climb the corner stair towers even when City Hall is closed.
+You can't climb all the way up into the 256-foot dome, but you can get some nice photos of it from the corner towers.

 The USC Pacific Asia Museum